 Mid-century foyer with tiles flooring, white walls mixed with blue shade and plants on the corners for additional colors.

 Mid-century foyer featuring a very stylish flooring topped by a rug.
 The white, wooden and stone walls look perfect with each other.

-Mid-century foyer with tiles flooring, smooth white walls and red main door.
-The clear mirror windows on both side lets sunlight through, overlooking the outdoors as well.
+Mid-century foyer with tiles flooring, smooth white walls, and red main door.
+The clear mirror windows on both sides let sunlight through, overlooking the outdoors as well.

 Mid-century foyer featuring white walls and tiles flooring.
 The wall decors are glamorous while the lighting is the perfect one for the foyer.